-- 1. Attach eye ends of main bow (#1 in the acompanying illustration) to deck hinges on the boat and remove boot if necessary. - Unfold canvas top and stretch the front edge of the top across the windshield frame and snap to frame (#2).
+- Attach eye ends of main bow (#1 in the accompanying illustration) to deck hinges on the boat and remove boot if necessary. - Unfold canvas top and stretch the front edge of the top across the windshield frame and snap to frame (#2).
 Use care to center canvas on the windshield.
 Close the front zipper. - 3.
 Pull back on the top (#3), and making sure the canvas lies evenly from side to side, hook the hold down straps (#4) to the deck loops located near the rear of the windshield side wing.
-If the canvas top does not have a smooth, taut look, adjust by holding the rear of the top and tightening the straps by pulling up on the strap buckle.
+If the canvas top does not have a smooth, taut look, adjust by pulling up on the strap buckle while holding the rear of the top.
 When properly adjusted both sides of the top will be even. - 4.
 Check that the secondary bow (#5) aligns with the center seam of the canvas.
 Adjust if necessary by loosening or tightening the top straps (#6).
-No adjustments to the secondary bow jawslide (#7) should need to be made as they are preset during manufacture, before attempting to adjust the jawslide position obtain the correct measurements from your Bayliner dealer. - 5.
+No adjustments to the secondary bow jawslide (#7) should need to be made as they are preset.
+Before attempting to adjust the jawslide position, obtain the correct measurements from your Bayliner dealer. - 5.
 If additional canvas (i.e. side curtains, slant back cover, or camper cover) is to be installed it should be snapped to the top canvas before final adjustment.
-The top can then be adjusted as in steps 3 and 4 to bring the lower row of snaps on the canvas in line with the row on the boat.
+The top can then be adjusted, as in steps 3 and 4, to bring the lower row of snaps on the canvas in line with the row on the boat.
 Like the top, the additional canvas pieces are in proper adjustment when they are smooth and taut.